icann/rst-whois-selftest-tool/README.md

 The v1.4.4 release removes incorrect rejection of Whois responses with additional fields.

+The v1.4.5 release adds an option to `whois-test` to make it ignore any line ending errors.
+It also corrects the examples in the man page.

 Specification compatibility matrix
 ----------------------------------
 Refer to this compatibility matrix when deciding which version of Whois Selftest